mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 Every time a thread find that its openSet is empty, it hits a barrier, waiting for the other threads.
 When everyone hit the barrier, they can check if every other thread has finished its work, in that case we know that the best path has been found and can be reconstructed.

+## Results

+All the results presented are obtained on a Windows machine with an AMD Ryzen 7 3700X with 8 physical cores and 16 logical threads.
+The executables are compiled using MSVC 17.0 and cmake 3.23.2 with option `-DCMAKE_BUILD_TYPE=Release` to optimize the binary for performance.

+### Test graphs

+To test the performance of the different algorithms we used 4 different graphs, 2 generated with `graph_generation` with different sizes and K neighbors and 2 generated starting from real cities using OpenStreetMap API.

+- `k-neargraph_`
+- `k-neargraph_`
+- `berlin.txt`: 364873 nodes
+- `newyork.txt`: 3946582 nodes.
+Includes New York and part of Philadelphia

+[//]: # (TODO add info on k-neargraph)